 ·– maintained at 180 to 500 ppm

 There are a few other conditions that can also be checked for:

 ·- Salt is used with Salt generated chlorination systems only and should be maintained at 3250 to 3500 ppm, though different manufacturers will have some variance in their recommended salinity levels

 ·– a measurement of all solids dissolved in a sample of water and a general indication of the waters age.
 Proper TDS levels and recommendations will be given on a TDS test kit.

 ·– a measurement of microscopic dead plant material and food for algae.
 Measurements for recommended phosphate levels will be given on any phosphate test kit.

-· All three keys, circulation, filtration and chemical balance are all important to maintain clear, clean and healthy water.
+· All three keys: circulation, filtration, and chemical balance are important to maintain clear, clean, and healthy water.

-· Filtration is the key keeping the water clear from oxidized organic material.
-Water becomes cloudy and loses its lustrous sparkle when too much organic material blocks the Sun’s rays from penetrating the water.
+· Filtration is the key to keeping the water clear from oxidized organic material.
+Water becomes cloudy and loses its lustrous sparkle when too much organic material blocks the sun’s rays from penetrating the water.

 · Chemical balance is the main key to sanitizing and oxidizing the water and to preventing algae growth.